 Ask your healthcare provider before you take any prescription or over-the-counter drugs.
 Tell your provider the names of all the medicines you take.

 Contact your healthcare provider if:

-- You have muscle or spasms.
+- You have new or worsening muscle twitches or spasms.

 - Your heart is racing.